isneezy/eos-dev-machine-setup/README.md

 ## Running the playbooks to configure your system

-Invoke the following as yourself, the primary use.
+Invoke the following as yourself, the primary user.
 Not root.

 ```bash
 ansible-playbook setup.yml -e "local_username=$USER" -K